Gladys Carrion: New York State Office for Children and Family Services

 Until her appointment by New York City Mayor Bill de Blasio, Carrión served as New York State Governor Andrew Cuomo's commissioner for the New York State Office of Children and Family Services (OCFS).
 She was appointed by Governor Eliot Spitzer in January, 2007.

 OCFS provides oversight of child well-being in local counties.
 This includes child abuse prevention, a 24-hour child abuse hotline, child abuse investigations, and protective services; foster care and adoption; and child care.
 OCFS also manages New York's juvenile justice system and supervises county-based juvenile justice programs.
 In addition, OCFS supervises the Commission for the Blind and Visually Handicapped (CBVH) and New York State's response to the needs of Native Americans.
 OCFS has an annual budget of nearly four billion dollars.

 Juvenile justice

 Commissioner Carrión earned the most recognition for her initiative to transform the juvenile justice system she inherited, from a "custody and control" model with a reputation for using excessive force on children; no oversight and few resources; and an 89 percent recidivism rate, to an evidence-based, trauma-informed, community-centered therapeutic model.
 This transformation has significantly improved child well-being—while at the same time improving public safety in local counties.
 The New York State Bar Association in June, 2009, honored Carrión with the Howard A. Levine Award for Excellence in Juvenile Justice and Child Welfare for this initiative.
 More recently, the National Juvenile Justice Network and Texas Public Policy Foundation singled out New York State for the implementation of Commissioner Carrión's initiatives.

-Empty Beds, Wasted Dollars

-In an unprecedented move more common to corporate communications, Carrión supported an innovative strategic communications and advocacy plan Empty Beds, Wasted Dollars to generate and maintain critical leverage for the continuing transformation of juvenile justice despite the formidable opposition of upstate legislators and the state employee unions which represented the workers in the juvenile jails she closed.
-"The Empty Beds, Wasted Dollars campaign generated more than 300 newspaper, magazine, television, radio and online story and op-ed placements and 30 editorials in fewer than three years."
-Her success transforming the state's juvenile justice system provided Carrión with the political capital needed to also transform child care and child welfare to improve the overall improvement of child well-being across New York State.